Phillips Machine

 The Phillips Machine, also known as the MONIAC (Monetary National Income Analogue Computer), Phillips Hydraulic Computer and the Financephalograph, is an analogue computer which uses fluidic logic to model the workings of an economy.
 The name "MONIAC" is suggested by associating money and ENIAC, an early electronic digital computer.

 It was created in 1949 by the New Zealand economist Bill Phillips to model the national economic processes of the United Kingdom, while Phillips was a student at the London School of Economics (LSE).
+Phillips built the prototype with Walter Newlyn, a fellow economist who had studied with Phillips at the LSE.
 While designed as a teaching tool, it was discovered to be quite accurate, and thus an effective economic simulator.

 At least twelve machines were built, donated to or purchased by various organisations around the world.
 As of 2023, several are in working order.

 History

 Phillips scrounged materials to create his prototype computer, including bits and pieces of war surplus parts from old Lancaster bombers.
 The first MONIAC was created in his landlady's garage in Croydon at a cost of £400.